-Identification and Authentication for Re-Key after Revocation
+Identification and Authentication for Reissuance after Revocation

-After a certificate has been revoked other than during a renewal or update action, the subscriber is required to go through the initial registration process described in Section 2.3 to obtain a new certificate.
+After a certificate has been revoked other than during a renewal or update action, the subscriber is required to go through the initial registration process described elsewhere in this document to obtain a new certificate.

-Identification and Authentication for Re-Key after Revocation
+2.3.3 Re-verification and Revalidation of Identity When Certificate Information Changes

-Revocation requests must be authenticated.
-Requests to revoke a certificate may be authenticated using that certificate's public key, regardless of whether or not the associated private key has been compromised.
+If at any point any subject name information embodied in a certificate issued by a CA is changed in any way, the identity proofing procedures outlined in this standard must be re-performed and a certificate issued with the validated information.

 CERTIFICATE LIFECYCLE

 Issuance

-The ACA will verify the source of the certificate request prior to issuance.
+The ACA will verify the RA digital signature of the certificate signing request prior to issuance.
 CA certificates created by the ACA shall be checked to ensure that all fields and extensions are properly populated.

 Certificate Acceptance

-Submission of a public key for signing by the ACA implies acceptance of the subscriber agreement.
+Submission of a public key for signing by the ACA explicitly indicates acceptance of the subscriber agreement.

 Key Pair and Certificate Usage